Harold H. Piffard: Personal life

 Harold Hume Piffard was born in Marylebone, the sixth son of Charles Piffard and his wife Emily, née Hume, the daughter of James Hume, a barrister and Magistrate at Calcutta.
 They had married in Calcutta on 1 June 1858.
-Charles was Clerk of the Crown in the High Court of Calcutta; Piffard's four eldest brothers were all been born in India.
+Charles was Clerk of the Crown in the High Court of Calcutta; Piffard's four eldest brothers were all born in India.

 Harold was educated at Lancing College, being sent there together with his older brother Lawrence in 1877.
 He briefly ran away from school to find employment on the stage, sleeping on the Embankment for several nights while he visited theatres and music halls.
 In February 1884, he travelled around India and worked on a tea plantation.
 In 1889, he returned to London and began to study art at the Royal Academy Schools, exhibiting his first painting at the Royal Academy in 1895.
 On 4 June 1895 he married Helena Walker at St John's Free Church in Dundee.
 They had four children.
 Helena died soon after giving birth to her fourth child in 1900; the baby died a few months later.
 In 1902, Piffard married Eleanor Hoile in Edinburgh; they had one son, and lived in Addison Road (now Addison Grove), Bedford Park, Chiswick, in the west of London.
 Piffard died on 17 January 1939.